Oktogone/creative-coding-course-p5js/resources/glossary.md

 server
 In a computer network, a server is a computer that provides information (raw data, web pages, files) at the request of a client connected to the same network.

-shader
-Computer programs used to control the graphic rendering of objects drawn on screen.
-They are usually run on the computer's graphics card.

 sketch
 JavaScript file in which our p5.js program runs.